roytang/blog/content/notes/2011/12/c3bkbt9/index.md

 My steam id is the same as my reddit id.

-Cheers, happy holidays and good karma :D\n
+Cheers, happy holidays and good karma :D